 The webinar featured a distinguished speaker, Randi Suwandaru, member of the BAZNAS Team of Indonesia Aid for Palestine and PhD in Islamic Finance from INCEIF University Malaysia; along with esteemed discussants Astrid Fiona Harningtyas, Management of Studies and Development at IAEI-UK and PhD Candidate at Durham University, and Sabiq Musthafa, Head of Research on Islamic Philosophy and Economic Thought at IAEI-UK and an alumnus of the University of Exeter.
 The session was moderated by Muhammad Yusuf Ridwan, Programme Management Officer of IAEI-UK and MSc graduate from the University of Manchester.

 To contextualise the contemporary relevance of IME, several real-world examples were discussed.
 The #NoStrawMovement emerged as a compelling case of community-driven ethical activism, demonstrating how public consciousness can reshape consumption habits.
-By encouraging individuals and businesses to avoid unnecessary plastic use, the movement illustrates how moral awareness can influence markets and foster environmental responsibility.
-The 2021 GameStop stock surge was also highlighted as an instance where collective sentiment challenged perceived injustices within financial markets, revealing broader societal concerns about fairness and economic power.
+By encouraging individuals and businesses to avoid unnecessary plastic use, the movement illustrates how moral awareness can influence market behaviour and promote environmental responsibility.
+Rather than relying solely on regulation, such initiatives highlight the role of ethical norms in shaping economic practice.

-In their concluding reflections, the speakers underscored the urgency of translating theoretical insights into practical social responsibility.
-Strengthening zakat and waqf institutions, promoting ethical finance, and cultivating environmentally conscious behaviour were identified as key avenues through which IME can address contemporary injustices.
 The event reaffirmed IAEI-UK’s commitment to fostering intellectual discussions that inspire real-world solutions and advance an economic vision grounded in ethics, balance, and social justice.
-Randi, together with IAEI-UK Chairman Muhammad Rizaldy in his welcoming remarks, emphasised that this gathering was ultimately a youth-driven forum—one that seeks not only to unify understanding but also to unite the spirit of change.
+Randi, together with IAEI-UK Chairman Muhamad Rizky Rizaldy in his welcoming remarks, emphasised that this gathering was ultimately a youth-driven forum, one that seeks not only to unify understanding but also to unite the spirit of change.
 They highlighted that Islamic economics must be seen as a movement that aspires to goodness and continuous improvement in human life.

 With this webinar, IAEI-UK continues its mission to cultivate collaborative thought and action within the global Islamic economics community, contributing to the pursuit of a fairer, more sustainable, and more humane economic order.